SilviaSaverino/readersangle-Front-end/README.md

 # Readers's angle:

+'Reader's angle' website project had been created as a final portfolio project for Code Institute full stack course.

+For the frontend part of the project, I chose to use React to develop a dynamic and engaging user interface.
+My goal was to provide readers with a seamless and intuitive experience that allows them to explore, engage, and connect with the vibrant literary community.

+Using React, I crafted various components that work together harmoniously to create an interactive and visually appealing interface.
+I wanted readers to feel immersed in the world of books and easily connect with other book enthusiasts.
+By utilizing React's capabilities, I aimed to deliver a user-friendly interface that makes it effortless for readers to navigate, discover new books, and engage with the content.

+It was important to me to provide a user experience that feels smooth, natural, and enjoyable, allowing readers to fully immerse themselves in the website and connect with fellow book lovers.

 ## Project Goals:

 - Provide an intuitive and user-friendly platform for readers to share their thoughts, opinions, and recommendations on books.